magickw/MVCTechBlog/README.md

 ## Installation
 `git clone` the repo to your local machine.
 To use this application, please run the following command:

-`npm init` -- creates a package.json file for your application.

 And then run the following commands to install the dependencies:

 `npm install`

-`npm install express`

 ## Usage
+Run `mysql -u root -p` -> enter you mysql shell password, then run `source db/schema.sql`, and quit.
+Run `node seeds/index.js` to seed the database.
 Type the following command in your termimal:

 `npm start`